PlatONnetwork/Lumino/setup-mpc-client/README.md

 The client application can be launched as follows:

 ```
-## Start the docker service of the bn version client
+## Start the docker service of the bn version client (Start in non-background mode, do not disconnect the terminal connection (such as ssh connection))
 docker run -it -e API_URL=https://lumino.latticex.foundation/api -e PRIVATE_KEY=<private key hex start with 0x> setup-mpc-client-bn:latest

-## Start the docker service of the bls version client
+## Start the docker service of the bls version client (Start in non-background mode, do not disconnect the terminal connection (such as ssh connection))
 docker run -it -e API_URL=https://lumino-bls.latticex.foundation/api -e PRIVATE_KEY=<private key hex start with 0x> setup-mpc-client-bls:latest
 ```
 or